Greetings in Spanish - Hello & Goodbye in Spanish

 Ready to learn some different greetings in Spanish?
-This free lesson will add tons of useful phrases to your Spanish language survival kit.
+This free audio lesson will add tons of useful phrases to your Spanish language survival kit.

 You’ll learn how to say hello and goodbye at different times of day, and ask people how they are and what they’ve been up to.
 Just as importantly, you’ll practice some ways to reply when people ask you!